Christian Bethancourt Player Props: Rays vs. Orioles

 Christian Bethancourt At The Plate

-- In eight games this year (38.1%), Bethancourt has picked up an RBI, and in four of those games (19.0%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 36.4% of his games this year, Bethancourt has driven in at least one run.
+In four of those games (18.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- In 10 of 21 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.